daryllxd/lifelong-learning/learning/learning-how-to-learn-articles.md

 ## Optional Interview with 4 Time US Memory Champion Nelson Dellis

 - Not a natural memory expert.
 I taught myself this many, many years ago.
 I train it using memory techniques and a lot of practice.
 - I'm training for competitions (it's my work) so I spend hours a day training.
-Numbers are harder, I have pictures for each number.
+Numbers are harder, so I have pictures for each number.
 - Remembering names: Any memory technique involves visualization, turning them into a picture, then attach that image to a location.
 Use a memory palace, attach these images to this place.
 - For names, use a distinguishing feature about them for their name.
 I focus about some physical appearance/distinguishing feature in them, then I figure out their name, then I think about a new location for them.
 - I may not get all names immediately, so what I recommend is go and talk to those people, and don't expect to remember their name again.
 The key to remembering names is to not be embarrassed.